Relation Between Myasthenia Gravis And Thyroid Disease

 The root cause of MG is the body’s immune system mistakenly attacking the neuromuscular junctions, which prevents muscle cells from receiving signals from the nerve cells.
 This autoimmune response is believed to be triggered by a combination of genetic and environmental factors, though the exact cause remains elusive.
 Diagnosing MG involves a combination of clinical evaluation, blood tests for specific antibodies, electromyography (EMG) to assess muscle response, and imaging studies to rule out other conditions.

-ALSO READ: Relationship Between Temperature And Relative Humidity
+ALSO READ: Relationship Between Frequency And Pitch

 Treatment Options